MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-deploy-models-cohere-embed.md

 ---
-title: How to use Cohere Embed V3 models models with Azure Machine Learning studio
+title: How to use Cohere Embed V3 models with Azure Machine Learning studio
 titleSuffix: Azure Machine Learning
 description: Learn how to use Cohere Embed V3 models with Azure Machine Learning studio.
 manager: scottpolly